LaMonte Wade Jr Preview, Player Props: Giants vs. Braves

 Braves Pitching Rankings

-- The Braves have the fifth-ranked team ERA across all league pitching staffs (3.80).
+- The Braves' 3.82 team ERA ranks third among all league pitching staffs.

-- Braves pitchers combine to surrender the third-fewest home runs in baseball (125 total, one per game).
+- The Braves surrender the third-fewest home runs in baseball (132 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.